Giammaria96/DanmakuCardGame-ABORTED-/README.md

 This is a **nonprofit** project, in order to create a software to specifically play the card game "*Danmaku !!
-Card game*" by *Mystery Parfait*, because at the moment, the game is only playable in its physical format, or Through the softwate "Table Top Simulator" in which only gives you a space to use the letters in a digical way, but does not automate the game itself.
+Card game*" by *Mystery Parfait*, because at the moment, the game is only playable in its physical format, or Through the software "Table Top Simulator" in which only gives you a space to use the letters in a digital way, but does not automate the game itself.

 This software is still not playable, and remain being the sole developer of the same,